jsxc/xmpp-cloud-auth/README.md

 auth_method: external
 extauth_program: "/opt/xmpp-cloud-auth/external_cloud.py -t ejabberd -u APIURL -s APISECRET"
 ```
-You will find the values for `APIURL` and `APISECRET` on your Nextcloud/Owncloud admin page.
+You will find the values for `APIURL` and `APISECRET` on your Nextcloud/ownCloud admin page.

-:warning: On Ubuntu ejabberd will come with an **apparmor** profile which will block the external authentication script.
+:warning: On Ubuntu, `ejabberd` will come with an **apparmor** profile which will block the external authentication script.
  See also the related [issue](https://github.com/processone/ejabberd/issues/1598).

+:warning: If you installed a `deb` file from ejabberd.im on Ubuntu 16.04 LTS (and possibly other versions),
+you may have to run `external_cloud.sh` instead of `external_cloud.py`, due to shared library conflicts
+between ejabberd and the system.

 ### Prosody
 Install [mod_auth_external](https://modules.prosody.im/mod_auth_external.html) and add the following to your config: